brave-intl/challenge-bypass-ristretto-ffi/README.md

 # challenge-bypass-ristretto-ffi [![Build Status](https://travis-ci.org/brave-intl/challenge-bypass-ristretto-ffi.svg?branch=master)](https://travis-ci.org/brave-intl/challenge-bypass-ristretto-ffi)

-**A FFI crate, C++ and Golang wrappers to expose functionality from [challenge-bypass-ristretto](https://github.com/brave-intl/challenge-bypass-ristretto)**
+**A FFI crate and Golang wrappers to expose functionality from [challenge-bypass-ristretto](https://github.com/brave-intl/challenge-bypass-ristretto)**

 The `challenge-bypass-ristretto` crate implements a form of blinded tokens using a VOPRF protocol in rust.
 This crate exposes C FFI functions and is configured to produce a static library so that the functionality can be used in other languages.

-Currently there are bindings for C++ and Golang.
+Currently there are bindings for Golang.

 # Notes